 NOx refers to both nitric oxide (NO) and nitrogen dioxide (NO2).
 The environmental effects of releasing too much NOx into the atmosphere are listed below.

 Coal usually contains between 0.5 and 3 percent nitrogen on a dry weight basis.
 The nitrogen found in coal typically takes the form of aromatic structures such as pyridines and pyrroles.
-The feedstock flexibility of gasification allows for a wide variation in the nitrogen content of coal.
+The feedstock flexibility of gasification results in a wide possible variation in fuel-based nitrogen content experienced in gasification processes.

-During gasification, most of the nitrogen in the coal is converted into harmless nitrogen gas (N2) which makes up a large portion of the atmosphere.
-Small levels of ammonia (NH3) and hydrogen cyanide (HCN) are produced, however, and must be removed during the syngas cooling process.
+During gasification, most of the nitrogen in the coal is converted into harmless nitrogen gas (N2).
+However, small levels of ammonia (NH3) and hydrogen cyanide (HCN) are produced and must be removed during the syngas cooling process.
 Since both NH3 and HCN are water soluble, this is a straightforward process.

-In coal gasification-based processes, NOx can be formed downstream by the combustion of syngas with air in electricity-producing gas turbines.
+In gasification-based power production systems, NOx can be formed downstream by the combustion of syngas with air in gas turbines.
 However, known methods for controlling NOx formation keep these levels to a minimum and result in NOx emissions substantially below those associated with other coal-fired electrical production technologies, as seen in the following figure.

 NOx Emissions Control